-- An antiviral medication, for a viral infection such as genital herpes, the treatment is an antiviral medication.
+- An antiviral medication, for a viral infection such as genital herpes.
 However, antiviral medication doesn't cure herpes, which is a chronic condition and may be passed on to your partner at any time.

 To avoid passing a bacterial infection along to your partner, abstain from sexual intercourse until you're finished with the treatment recommended by your doctor.

-- Marrazzo JM.
-Cervicitis.
-In: Klausner JD, et al. Current Diagnosis & Treatment of Sexually Transmitted Diseases.
-New York, N.Y.: The McGraw-Hill Companies; 2007. http://www.accessmedicine.com/content.aspx?aid=3025026.
-Accessed Oct.
-18, 2011.
+- Klausner JD, et al., eds.
+Current Diagnosis & Treatment of Sexually Transmitted Diseases.
+New York, N.Y.: The McGraw-Hill Companies; 2007. http://accessmedicine.mhmedical.com/content.aspx?bookid=369&Sectionid=39914786.
+Accessed September 12, 2014.